gustavnikolaj/unexpected-koa/README.md

 The plugin had been tested against koa v2 both when the async functions are transpiled to regenerator using babel and when running with async function support enabled in node.js 7.

+It seems to work with koa version 1, but I didn't test it extensively.